mahouboy23/IB-notes/IB MANAGEMENT.md

 - **Logic**: Implement CRUD operations for user management.
 Ensure proper authentication and authorization checks are in place.

-## Dashboard Page in overview page
+## Dashboard Part in overview page

 - **Summary**: A landing page that provides a quick overview of the system's status, including the number of active classes, teachers, and students.
 - **Features**: